ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 OPEN ISSUE: do we use the `Accept-Signature` field to signal that the response must be signed?

-Following is a non-normative example of a signed request and a signed response, using the keys mentioned in Section TBD.
+Following is a non-normative example of a signed request and a signed response, where the caller is using the keys specified in {{example-caller-jwk}}.

 ~~~ http
 GET /gimme-ice-cream?flavor=vanilla HTTP/1.1